 They Are One of North America’s Largest Birds of Prey

-As one of North America’s largest birds of prey, bald eagles can weigh up to 14 pounds and have a wingspan of up to 7 feet.
-Their impressive size makes them formidable hunters.
+Bald eagles are indeed one of North America’s largest birds of prey.
+They can weigh up to 14 pounds (6.3 kg) and have a wingspan of up to 7.5 feet (2.3 meters).
+Their impressive size and powerful talons make them skilled hunters.

 A Bald Eagle’s Lifespan is Over 50 Years

-In the wild, bald eagles typically live around 30 years.
-However, in captivity, some have been known to live for more than 50 years, benefiting from consistent food sources and medical care.
+In the wild, bald eagles typically live around 20-30 years.
+However, in captivity, where they receive proper care and nutrition, some have been known to live over 50 years.

 A Bald Eagle’s Talons Can Grow Up to 3 Inches Long